albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 .. _flight-plan-formats-cortein:

-Flight Factor Airbus
+FlightFactor Airbus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A format for the Flight Factor Airbus.
+A format for the FlightFactor Airbus.
 The file is not truncated and flight plans are appended when saving.

 Flight plans are saved in a slightly extended ATS route notation which